IHP+ has transformed into UHC2030. You can still access the old IHP+ website and resources for now, and read about the transformation process here.

 The main findings of the 2016 monitoring round will feed into the UHC2030 Global Monitoring Report, together with the ongoing performance review of development partners.

-You can follow the links to country pages as results arrive here.
+You can follow the links to country pages here.
 Each country page has (or will have) a report, a scorecard of results, a powerpoint presentation with key findings and a short story about the multi-stakeholder event.
 Results are available below for all countries.
 Documentation is in the language of the country, but will be available in both English and French shortly.

 3. Burkina Faso